 Choosing the right outdoor gear and apparel can be difficult.
-At Wildland Trekking, we live and work with gear on a day to day basis.
+But at Wildland Trekking, we live and work with hiking gear every single day.
 It’s an integral part of what we do, and we understand better than anyone how important it is to have the right equipment.
-Some of the reasons to trust us include:
+In addition to our vast knowledge of backpacking gear, we also offer:

 - Independence – our recommendations are not influenced by partnerships or sponsorships with outdoor gear and apparel manufacturers.

 - Experience – as one of America’s top guide companies, we take 8,000-10,000 people on hiking and backpacking tours annually.
 Since our inception in 2005, we have guided more than 75,000 people into the wilderness.

 - Cutting Edge Knowledge – we regularly attend trade shows and pay close attention to the leading edge of new developments.

 - Up To Date Recommendations – we update our recommendations regularly as new products are developed and released.